 What Is Anorexia Nervosa?

-There are two subtypes that are used to distinguish between different eating patterns noted in people with the disorder.
-These types are restricting and binge-eating/purging.
+There are two subtypes that are used to distinguish between different eating patterns noted in people with anorexia nervosa, namely restricting and binge-eating/purging.

 The two subtypes of anorexia are:

-Behaviors to lose weight or prevent weight gain among the restricting type include:
+Behaviors to lose weight or prevent weight gain among the restricting type of anorexia include:

-- Fasting/food restriction: people may fast or greatly restrict their eating following a binge.
-They may follow a strict diet where they only eat certain low-calorie foods or avoid certain types or groups of food.
+- Fasting/food restriction: People may fast or greatly restrict their eating following a binge.
+They may follow a strict diet in which they only eat certain low-calorie foods or avoid certain types or groups of food.

-- Compulsive exercise: people may engage in compulsive exercise patterns following a binge.
+- Compulsive exercise: People may engage in compulsive exercise patterns.
 The exercise might be so excessive that it places them at risk for exhaustion, injury, or dehydration.

 Behaviors to lose weight or prevent weight gain among the binge/purge type include: